Jordy-VL/research-papers/summaries/Beyond temperature scaling Obtaining well calibrated multiclass probabilities with Dirichlet calibration .md

 -   Is there a combination possible with Bayesian model (deep ensemble / MC dropout) and calibration layer?

+-   Zoom in on their code workflow; get logits of val & test + model weights [format] CV schemas finetuning of calibrators

 **BIBtex: **

 ```